forcedotcom/sfdx-scanner/messages/run-common.md

 # info.resolvedProjectDir

-No project directory was specified by --projectdir.
-Therefore, the following project directory will be used: %s
+The --projectdir flag was not specified.
+Therefore, the project directory was calculated to be: %s